moneroexamples/private-testnet/README.md

 is demonstrated.

 The example is executed on Xubuntu 15.10 x64 using current (as of Dec 2015) github version of Monero.
-Not sure if this will work with official, stable version from 2014.
 How to compile latest monero is shown here:
 [compile-monero-ubuntu-1510](http://moneroexamples.github.io/compile-monero-ubuntu-1510/).